Marlen1703/BackEnd_Final/README.md

   * Deleting a book also removes the waiting list for it, if there is any.
   * [Bonus Feature] Integrated with external APIs to simplify the input the book info based on ISBN.

-#### Waiting list
-1. A patron can add himself to a waiting list if the book he is interested in is currently checked out by somebody else.
-There is no limit on how many people can be added to a waiting list, yet the order in the waiting is preserved.
-You cannot add the same person to the same list twice for the same book.
-2. When a book becomes available, the first person on the waiting list is notified about its availability, and the person is removed from the waiting list.
-The book is reserved for this person for three days, during which only this person can check out this book.
-After these three days, the reservation is cancelled, and the next person in the waiting list (if there is any) is notified about the availability, and a three-day reservation is created for him as well.
-So on and so forth.

 ## Github setup
 1. Use a github UI application.
 E.g. Source Tree